Table of Contents

 2. Drinking alcohol depletes folic acid in the body, a mineral believed to play a role in mood.

-3. Alcohol releases a flood of endorphins, often referred to as a “feel good” neurotransmitter that can lead to an eventual negative comedown.
+3. Alcohol releases a flood of endorphins, often referred to as a “feel good” neurotransmitter that can eventually lead to a negative comedown.

-4. Sleep disruption, dehydration, and poor dietary choices while drinking make the symptoms of withdrawal and the accompanying hangover anxiety worse.
+4. Sleep disruption, dehydration, and eating junk food with alcohol make the symptoms of withdrawal and the accompanying hangover anxiety worse.

 5. The potential anxiety of social embarrassment while drinking.

-With as little as one or two drinks, alcohol lowers people’s inhibitions, causing them to say or act in ways that they might not otherwise.
+As few as one or two drinks of alcohol lowers a person’s inhibitions, causing them to say or act in ways they might not when sober.

-The regret of these actions, or not being able to remember what happened while drinking can severely increase and intensify hangover anxiety.
+Regretting these actions or not being able to remember what happened while drinking can severely intensify hangover anxiety.

 Alcohol Induced Anxiety Symptoms